-Upon completing all ARRT clinical competencies and California State requirements for radiography certification, cohorts in Los Angeles City College Radiology program are not guaranteed a post-modality training.
-However, if a cohort is interested in a post modality training, a. have a post modality (i.e., CT, MRI, NM, Mammography, Radiation Therapy, Dexa etc.) in operational mode.
+Upon completing all ARRT clinical competencies and California State requirements for radiography certification, cohorts in the Los Angeles City College Radiology program are not guaranteed post-modality training.
+However, if a cohort is interested in post-modality training, the clinical site where the student is training must have a post-modality (i.e., CT, MRI, NM, Mammography, Radiation Therapy, Dexa, etc.) in operational mode.